Challenge Model A - Antique and Vintage Cameras

 Further Information:

-The Zeiss lens has a very low serial number which dates it to 1893, it does not appear to be made by Ross as the iris has Zeiss calibrations.
+The Zeiss lens has a very low serial number that dates to 1893, it does not appear to be made by Ross as the iris has Zeiss calibrations.

 Company Details: